 - If the solution being considered has a significant cost in proportion to the customer’s size, where failure of the solution is likely to besmirch the careers of those involved in the decision and damage the profits of their the business.

 - If the complexity of the solution being offered is such that it is difficult to be certain whether the customer will realise the intended benefits.

 Salespeople need to be optimistic and resilient by nature.
 These are necessary qualities for people who must deal with a lot of rejection.
 So when a salesperson finds an opportunity that more or less fits qualification criteria, it may be added to the pipeline without much diligence.
-This may not be a bad thing for normal business.
-For large deals it can lead to much wasted effort.
+While this may not be a bad thing for normal business, for large deals it can lead to much wasted effort.